-The Magic Forest will feature a variety of seating options, including seven vented heated greenhouse-style “Cocktail Huts”, equipped with warm mood lighting, which can be reserved online for groups of four or six.
+The Magic Forest will feature a variety of seating options, including eight vented heated greenhouse-style “Cocktail Huts”, equipped with warm mood lighting, which can be reserved online for groups of four or six.

 Seating located around At Random's gas fire pit, as well as at a few outdoor tables will be available on a first-come, first-served basis.
 Please check in with the host when you arrive.

 Remember: Be kind.
 Be safe.
 Tip well.
-And dress for the weather (even a Cocktail Hut can’t stop the wintery winds from blowing).
+Also be sure to dress for the weather (even a Cocktail Hut can’t stop the wintery winds from blowing).

 The Magic Forest is open Tuesday through Thursday from 5 to 11 p.m., Friday from 5 to midnight and Saturday from 3 p.m. to midnight and Sunday from 3 to 11 p.m.
 Cocktails will also be available for carry-out until 9 p.m. (last call is 8:30 p.m.)